mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 and then convert that data into parallel arrays and finally use those to make `BufferAttribute`s and add them to a `BufferGeometry`.

-Starting with the texture coordinate example from [the previous article](threejs-custom-geometry.html) we've deleted all the code related to setting up a `Geometry`.
-Then we list all the data needed for the cube.
+We start with a list of all the data needed for the cube.
 Remember again that if a vertex has any unique parts it has to be a separate vertex.
 As such to make a cube requires 36 vertices.
 2 triangles per face, 3 vertices per triangle, 6 faces = 36 vertices.